open/close all folders

 - Evil Overlord: How she is seen; while she definitely has a cruel streak, it is doubtful she is as bad as her husband or even the Rebel.

 - Heel–Face Turn: Turns out even an Evil Overlord has lines she won't cross, the release of the Dominator being one of them.

-- Hypocrite: What she fears the most is that the world will remember her as monster, which is sole reason why she gets close with Croaker in the first place - to make sure he will write about her true self in the Annals.
-Yet she subjects the same treatment to the Dominator, refusing to even consider he might have a good side.
+- Hypocrite: What she fears the most is that the world will remember her as a monster, which is the sole reason she gets close with Croaker in the first place - to make sure he will write about her true self in the Annals.
+That said, she refuses to even consider that the Dominator might have a good side.

 - Love Redeems: Averted.
 While they do love each other, Lady never stops missing being the Lady and her immense sorcerous power.
 She does awful deeds in her Annals as well.

 - Mama Bear: Her revenge against the Deceivers after they steal her daughter becomes her life's work.
 She melts when she finally gets to talk to Booboo, embarrassing even Croaker with her outpouring of emotion, and is devastated when she is ultimately unable to save Booboo from the grip of Kina.

 - Missing Mom: In Soldiers Live she finally says something about her background - that her mother was the originator of any in-universe Sleeping Beauty stories, and that she never woke up.
 Squick sets in when Croaker realizes Lady's mom never even knew she had children.

 - Morality Pet: Tries to make herself one out of Croaker.
 After realizing that, he just tells her how it worked for Raven.